MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 ---

-# Business planning and governance for external partners
+# Planning new governance scenarios for business partners and external users

-The following documentation will guide you through creating and deploying guest access scenarios.
+The following documentation will guide you through creating and deploying business partner and external user scenarios.